business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Using Follett’s principles

-There are three key principles in Follett’s management theory.
-Using them will foster interpersonal relationships among leaders and employees that empower your staff and boost coordination.
+There are three key principles in Follett’s management theory: integration, “power with” and group power.
+Using them will foster interpersonal relationships among leaders and employees, ultimately empowering your staff and boosting coordination.

 Integration

 Follett’s approach to conflict resolution through integration often produces beneficial results for all parties.
-Her “push versus pull” concept illustrates the importance of meeting every side of a conflict’s underlying needs, rather than its spoken desires.
-Identifying and addressing each group’s needs, which are often compatible, can lead to a win-win outcome.
+Her “push versus pull” concept illustrates the importance of meeting every side of a conflict’s underlying needs rather than its spoken desires.
+Identifying and addressing each group’s needs can lead to a win-win outcome.

-Follett didn’t recommend entirely eliminating a hierarchy structure, however.
-That organizational format is still crucial, but employees should not feel like they are less valuable to the business than their managers.
+However, Follett didn’t recommend eliminating hierarchy.
+Rather, she emphasized that employees should not feel less valuable than their managers.

 Group power

 Follett made the case that leaders should value group power over personal power.
 Her theory suggests that true leaders create power for the group rather than keeping it for themselves.
-After all, organizations do not exist for one person’s benefit, but rather for the entire company of workers and customers.
+After all, organizations do not exist for one person’s benefit but rather for the entire company and customers.
 If this selfless mindset prevails, everyone involved will feel like they’re on the same team rather than in competition.
-[Learn more about the influence of leadership styles.]

 A lack of competition between leaders and workers also fosters a sense of safety and can spark increased productivity.
 Group power enables members of an organization to succeed together and share the excitement in triumphs and the responsibility of failure.

 Follett’s principle of group power persists widely today in management as a tool for driving a more inclusive, engaged and motivated workforce.
-Amid COVID-19 shutdowns and the Great Resignation, businesses have shown a renewed commitment to providing a healthy work environment and reducing employee turnover through better coordination.
+In the wake of COVID-19 shutdowns and the Great Resignation, businesses have shown a renewed commitment to providing a healthy work environment and reducing employee turnover through better coordination.
 [Learn how to calculate your employee turnover.]

-Small businesses that prioritize employee engagement and satisfaction will benefit from incorporating the principles of Follett’s management theory in their daily routines and processes.
+Small businesses that prioritize employee engagement and satisfaction will benefit from incorporating the principles of Follett’s management theory into their daily routines and processes.

 How Follett’s theory applies to SMBs